Abigail/Abigail.github.io/Src/Trapped/elephant.md

 #### Diamond

-On the Diamond Spiral, the %%PIECE%% moves in the same way as the
+On the Diamond Spiral, the **Elephant** moves in the same way as the
 %%FERZ%% does, visiting half the squares of the board.

 ### Wedge

 #### Folded

-On the Folded Wedge, the %%PIECE%% will escape using a stepwise pattern, visiting the right most square, and the square two to the left of the rightmost square of every row.
+On the Folded Wedge, the **Elephant** will escape using a stepwise pattern, visiting the right most square, and the square two to the left of the rightmost square of every row.
 This is a four step loop to move two square to the upper right, giving it an escape velocity of